Barhebraeus: Name

 The name Barhebraeus (ܒܪ ܥܒܪܝܐ) literally means 'Son of the Hebrew', and although the phrase might suggest Jewish ancestry, this interpretation is almost unanimously rejected by modern scholars.
-There is no evidence of Jewish elements in his writings and his family background was Christian, noble, and clerical; his father, Aaron, was a deacon — a name that, despite its Hebrew origin, was common among Christians of the region and period.
+There is no evidence of Jewish elements in his writings and his family background was Christian, noble, and clerical; his father, Aaron, was a deacon—whose name, despite its Hebrew origin, was common among Christians of the region and period.

 Barhebraeus himself addressed the misunderstanding in a short epigram:If the Lord called himself a Samaritan, do not be ashamed when they call you Bar ʿEbrāyā.
 For the name has to do with the Euphrates and with the river, not with the false religion or with the language.Patriarch Ignatius Aphrem I Barsoum interpreted the epithet as originating from the circumstances of his birth, that his mother gave birth to him while crossing the Euphrates, the Syriac word ʿbar also meaning 'crossing'.
 Modern scholars, however, associate it with a village named ʿEbra (modern-day Elazığ) near Melitene, situated on the banks of the Euphrates River.

 His Arabic name Abu'l-Faraj appears in his own usage for the first time on the eve of his episcopal ordination, which means that Gregory (Grigorios) was his episcopal name, while Abu'l-Faraj was his earlier personal designation.
-The Syriac name Bar ʿEbrāyā (Bar ʿEbroyo in modern Western Syriac pronunciation) is sometimes Arabised as ibn al-ʿIbrī (ابن العبري), and in medieval Latin texts, he is known as Abulpharagius.

-W. Budge states that Barhebraeus was given the baptismal name John (ܝܘܚܢܢ), but modern scholarship suggests that this might be the result of confusion with Gregory John of Bartelli.
-Still, the inscription on his grave at Mor Mattai Monastery reads: "This is the grave of Mar Gregory John, and of Mar Bar Sawma, his brother, the children of the Hebrew [plural of Bar ʿEbrāyā] on Mount Elpeph."
+E. W. Budge states that Barhebraeus was given the baptismal name John (ܝܘܚܢܢ), but modern scholarship suggests that this might be the result of confusion with Gregory John of Bartelli.
+Still, the inscription on his grave at Mor Mattai Monastery reads: "This is the grave of Mar Gregory John, and of Mar Bar Sawma, his brother, the children of the Hebrew [plural of Bar ʿEbrāyā] on Mount Elpeph".